 It’s not easy keeping up with the proxy market, anything you learn can quickly become out of date.
 Sometimes the situation can change in a week, sometimes even days.
 I have been using proxies in one way or another for over twenty years now, and the pace has accelerated even in the last few months.
 For those of us who use proxies primarily for internet marketing and e-commerce then it’s almost a full time job in itself.
 Picking decent proxies which allow you to operate multiple identities on various platforms are literally the key to success.

 Choosing proxy providers is especially difficult as the right ones almost always vary depending on the task.
-Like anyone I tend to look for a bargain and you’ll often find a very cheap proxy provider which will work great for a little while.
-Unfortunately if you want to make money consistently then you need to find someone long term to provide a decent service.
+Sometimes you can cut corners, but for specialist requirements like ticketing proxies to use with ticket sites that tactic rarely works anymore.
+Like anyone I tend to look for a bargain and you’ll often find a very cheap proxy provider which will work great on a particular ticket site for a little while.
+Unfortunately if you want to make money consistently then you need to find someone long term with private proxies to provide a decent service.

 This fluid market doesn’t help reduce the confusion though and if you’re looking for proxies for a specific task then it can be even more difficult to make the right choice.
 There’s hundred of sites where you can buy proxies but many are completely worthless.
 The problem is that the IP addresses assigned to these proxies are often very low quality.
 They’ve been used and abused for years and are on loads of blacklists and spam registers.
 Using these sort of addresses will end up with blocks, bans or failed transactions.

 So let’s take an example of a task and what sort of ticketing proxies you should be looking for – using proxies to buy tickets online.
 For pleasure or profit.
 Well mainly profit !